QDFlow: A Python package for physics simulations of quantum dot devices: Noise

 Telegraph noise is applied along an axis corresponding to the primary measurement direction in experimental data.
-It consists of adding a value (drawn from a normal distribution with nonzero mean) to a line of several contiguous pixels.
+It consists of adding a value (drawn from a normal distribution with a nonzero mean) to a line of several contiguous pixels.
 The length of the added line is randomly drawn from a geometric distribution.
-This allows the distribution of lengths of the telegraph noise to follow an exponential, as expected for two-level systems with finite excited-state lifetimes.
+This allows the distribution of telegraph noise lengths to follow an exponential distribution, as expected for two-level systems with finite excited-state lifetimes.
 This process is then repeated across the CSD, alternating the sign of the value added each time.

 Transitions from spurious QDs are emulated by adding functions of the form $\tanh((\vec{x}-\vec{x}_0)\cdot\vec{a})$, where $\vec{x}$ gives the coordinates of each pixel, $\vec{x}_0$ is the location on the CSD of the transition, and $\vec{a}$ determines how strongly each of the gates plotted on the $x$- and $y$-axes are coupled to the unintended dot.
 Values of $\vec{x}_0$ and $\vec{a}$ are randomized, but a single $\vec{a}$ is used if multiple unintended transitions appear on a single diagram.